While anger is a vital part of our range of emotions and is a legitimate feeling, it is how we respond to and express anger that can cause problems.

 Anger has signals in our bodies, our emotions, our thinking and our actions.
 The goal of anger management strategies is to not to supress these emotions but reduce the ‘heat’ associated with your emotional feelings by offering alternatives that can help you manage them better.
 You can’t get rid of, or avoid, the things or the people that may anger you, but you can learn to recognise anger warning signs and control your reactions.

-Anger management techniques and strategies
+Anger management techniques

 Anger management techniques focus on recognising the ‘warning signs’ that you’re getting angry and implementing techniques that can help diffuse the anger before it escalates.